aaguil8a/sales_predictions/README.md

 ![image](https://user-images.githubusercontent.com/55922514/138442076-f77e64ec-3123-4066-a093-8c291f4b7da5.png)

-# Observation three: What is the relationship between sales and outlet type: including both tier type & Size?
+# Observation Three: What Is the Relationship Between Sales and Outlet type: Including Both Tier Type & Size?

 We can see that given outlet type, then sales tend to be better: but two interesting things is that: for supermarket type 2 and type 3, tier 3 is consistent—we also see that outlet size does not play much of a role, except when looking at supermarket type 1.